 • at least 2 units from the electives listed in the table below

-• up to 1 unit from the electives listed in the table below, any endorsed Training Package or accredited course - these units must be releavnt to the work outcome
+• up to 1 unit from the electives listed in the table below, any endorsed Training Package or accredited course - these units must be relevant to the work outcome

 Unit Code